La 5ª Estación: Career in Mexico

 The first two singles caused the album to become a triple platinum album in Mexico and double gold in United States.
 And gold also in Puerto Rico and Spain.
 These two singles and Daría entered the Top 20 Billboard's Hot Latin Track list.
 This album was the first by the band released in Spain.

 In 2005, they received more than 1.5 million votes to become Grupo Latino del año ("Latin band of the year") on the music video network Ritmoson of Televisa.
 On November 1 of the same year, the band released a CD/DVD compilation of their hits called Acústico.

 In 2006, they released "Tu Peor Error" (Your Worst Mistake) the first single to their 3rd album "El Mundo Se Equivoca" (The World [as in people] Makes Mistakes).
 "Tu peor error" is also remarkable for being the band's first album publish in dual disc format, containing on the video side, the behind the cameras of the album's recording.

 On March 16, 2007, the band performed for the first time at Mexico's most important venue, the National Auditorium (Auditorio Nacional), in Mexico City.

-After seven years La Quinta Estación's guitarist, Pablo Domínguez, decided it was time for him leave the group and joined to Varsovia.
+After seven years, La Quinta Estación's guitarist, Pablo Domínguez, decided it was time for him to leave the group and joined to Varsovia.
 La Quinta Estación's next studio album was released on March 3, 2009.
 The lead single is announced called ("Que Te Quería") and was released January 5, 2009.

 The date of Sin Frenos was released in the United States on March 17, 2009.

 On February 20, 2010, Cadena Dial (a Spanish radio station) falsely announced the "exclusive" news of the final separation of La Quinta Estación, i.e. breaking the duo Angel and Natalia.

 On November 12, 2010, day after the Latin Grammys, Natalia Jimenez said La Quinta Estacion will still exist and that the two are simply looking into individual projects, but "one day we will release another album (as La Quinta Estacion)".